 Wash at the appropriate temperature.
 Hot water is excellent for washing whites and helping to dissolve oils and buildup from products applied to our skin, such as deodorants, lotions, and sunscreen.
 They will also help to neutralize odors and sanitize to kill bacteria.
 However, it can also cause shrinkage and dye cast-off.
 So read the labels and wash them in cold water when possible.
 It also saves on your utilities and overall is better for the environment.
 When laundering with cold water, you may want to take the extra time to dissolve your detergent in a coffee cup of hot water before you pour it into the dispenser or directly into the drum before adding your garments.

 Do your research about hard water; it is a big deal.
-We wrote a blog about how hard water shows up and shows out in your home.
+We wrote a blog on how to remove hard water stains in your home.
 Washing in hard water requires more detergent.
 Instead of one (1) scoop per load regardless of the soil level, we advise using two (2) scoops instead.
 Clean your machine often to remove soap scum buildup.
 Soap scum occurs as your detergent reacts with the minerals found in the water.
 You will notice a white a greyish residue may linger on our colored garments the first few times you wash with Powerizer.
 It is more than likely a result of the hard water softener in the detergent working to remove build up in the washer.
 The detergent effectively removes stains, neutralizes odors, softens your fabrics, which eliminates the need for fabric and hard water softeners.

 Use the correct dosage.
 Powerizer can be used to wash delicate fabrics as well as remove tough grease and clean heavily soiled garments.
 However, the dirt or stain is what is going to determine how concentrated the mixture needs to be.
 To launder a regular load of clothes, use one (1) scoop.
 Use two (2) scoops for a heavier soiled or more massive load of laundry or when washing in a hard water environment.
 When your targeting a tough stain, like grass or grease, mix a paste and apply it directly to the stain.
 When washing silks, dissolve ¼ scoop in a gallon of cold water.
 Make sure the detergent is dissolved COMPLETELY before placing the garment inside the soak.
 Also, add a dye set mixture to the wash to prevent dye cast-off.